Please note: AABB reserves the right to make updates to this program.

 Sickle cell disease (SCD) continues to disproportionally impact the African American community occurring in about 1 out of every 365 births (1 in 13 African American babies are born with the sickle cell trait).
 Although the transfusion needs of patients with sickle cell disease can be met by blood donors of any ethnicity, the best blood product match is from a phenotype-matched donor of the same ethnic group.
 When there is increased inventory of blood from African American donors, there is a greater likelihood that a phenotype match will be found.
 Tackling this important issue requires education and guidance to blood collectors to assist them with developing culturally appropriate and compelling community engagement, recruiting, educational materials and an understanding of the need to reach people where they live.

-This town hall eCast agenda will cover:
+This town hall eCast agenda covered:

 Dr. Yvette Miller, American Red Cross